 Cleaning Procedures For Screen Enclosures and Aluminum Railings

-The purpose of this Technical Topic Bulletin is to give suggestions on how to maintain aluminum railings and screen enclosures.
+The purpose of this Technical Topic Bulletin is to give cleaning procedures how to maintain aluminum railings and screen enclosures.
 These surfaces should be cleaned every six months at a minimum.

 Summary of General Cleaning Tips